-Government-backed VA loans make buying a home more affordable for veterans and active duty military personnel.
-You can also refinance a VA loan to take advantage of lower interest rates or get better terms.
+You can refinance a VA loan to take advantage of lower interest rates or get better terms.
 Our VA refinance calculator can help you estimate how much you might save by refinancing.
-Talk to us about streamline refinancing your VA loan by visiting our Get Started page or calling 844-267-6544.
+Talk to us about streamline refinancing your VA loan by visiting our VA IRRRL Get Started page or calling 844-267-6544.

 To get a personalized refinance review, contact one of our home loan advisors who can answer your questions and provide you financing options.

-How much can you save with a VA refinance?
+How much can you save with a VA home loan refinance?

 To see how much you may be able to save with a VA refinance, simply enter your information in the fields.
-Below describes how the VA refinance calculator works.
+The information below describes how the VA refinance calculator works.

 In this section, you will input details about the new mortgage you are looking to get.
-The new term and new interest rate will affect how much your new loan might cost.
-Note that the term of a new mortgage can have an impact on how much you might pay each month and how much money you might pay in interest over the life of the loan.
+The new term and new interest rate will affect how much your new VA loan might cost.
+Note that the term of a new mortgage will impact on how much you pay each month and how much you pay in interest over the life of the loan.
 Here you can input different values in the VA mortgage refinance calculator for the term and interest to see how the numbers change.

 There are also default amounts for closing costs like origination charges, discount points, and other services.
 You can adjust these values based on your own loan.
-When you refinance, you pay off your current mortgage and replace it with a new one which may include closing costs.
+When you refinance a VA loan, you pay off your current mortgage and replace it with a new one that may include closing costs.
 VA loans require a borrower-paid funding fee, which will vary and may be financed into the loan amount.
 Some borrowers are exempt from the funding fee.

 When calculating a VA mortgage refinance, the current appraised value of your home (also called its "fair market value") can help you determine if it’s the right time to refinance.
 An appraiser will look at recent sales of comparable homes as well as how much it would cost to replace your home to come up with an appraised value.
 When considering if a VA streamline refinance is worth it, you should also consider the number of years you expect to live in your home.
 The longer you stay in your home, the more potential interest savings you might realize.
 Once you enter this information, the last section to complete is "Taxes & Insurance."

-The final step in the calculator is to enter how much you pay in property taxes and homeowners insurance each year.
+The final step in the VA loan refinance calculator is to enter how much you pay in property taxes and homeowners insurance each year.
 The values are already defaulted but can be adjusted based on your tax and savings rate.
-These costs typically are rolled into a homeowner’s monthly mortgage bill, so this information will help estimate the total payment amount you can expect.
+These costs typically are escrowed and included in a homeowner’s monthly mortgage bill, so this information will help estimate the total payment amount you can expect.

 VA refinance calculator terms

-In the VA refinance calculator, there are terms that may not be familiar.
+In the VA refinance calculator, you will notice some terms you may not be familiar with.
 The information below may help you better understand the results of your calculations.

-This is the process of paying back the loan by making regular principal and interest payments throughout the term of your loan.
-Amortization represents the gradual reduction of the principal balance of the loan over time.
+Amortization is the process of paying back the VA loan through regular equal installments of principal and interest throughout the term of your loan.
+It represents the gradual reduction of the principal balance of the loan over time.
 You can see estimated schedules by clicking “Amortization” on the slider then selecting the "SEE TABLE" buttons.

-This represents how long you have before a balloon payment, if you have that type of loan.
+The balloon year represents how long you have before a balloon payment if you have that type of VA loan.
 These are often short-term loans where payments may be lower before the balloon payment is due.
 Then there is a larger than usual one-time payment at the end of the loan term.

-This is a calculation that shows when the savings from a refinance are equal to the closing costs.
-Our calculator estimates how much time it might take you to break even based on the numbers you input.
-The image below shows where you can find information on the estimated break even point.
+The break-even point is a calculation that shows where the savings from a VA refinance are equal to the closing costs.
+Our VA mortgage refinance calculator estimates how much time it might take you to break even based on the numbers you input.
+The image below shows where you can find information on the estimated break-even point.

 The interest rate on a VA home loan is how much it costs to borrow money, expressed as a percentage.
-The interest rate lenders might offer are influenced by things like your credit score, finances, and loan amount.
+The interest rate VA lenders might offer are influenced by things like your credit score, finances, and loan amount.

 Other settlement services

 Other settlement services in the VA loan refinance calculator include any service connected with a real estate settlement.
 This could include a title search and title insurance, appraisal, credit report, and other services that are needed to refinance your home.
-Most of these service charges can be included in the closing costs of your refinance.
+Most of these service charges can be included in the closing costs of your VA refinance.

 Monthly mortgage bills usually include principal and interest payments as well as payments for your property taxes and homeowners insurance.
-The calculator estimates your current and new monthly payments.
+The VA home loan refinance calculator estimates your current and new monthly payments.
 Click the “plus box” to see estimates of the total interest you might pay too.

 Get started today by getting a personalized evaluation of your home loan options from Freedom Mortgage.